SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 ## Description

-Write a program that reads 3 lines of input.
+Create a program that reads 3 lines of input.

 You will get a single character on each line.

-Combine all the characters into one string and print it on the console.
+Combine all the characters into one string and print it to the console.

 ## Examples